mstfacmly/mstfacmly.github.io/_posts/2019-03-16-TheComingOfTheShip.md

 title: The Coming of the Ship
 ---

 As of sundown on this day, being the 10th day of Rajab (the 7th month), I have turned 36 on the Hijri calendar in the year 1440.
 In 26 days, I turn 35 in the year 2019, on the Gregorian calendar.
 So, to countdown the day, I have decided to post one chapter per day of Gibran Khalil Gibran's *The Prophet* until it's time to celebrate.
-Without further ado, here's the first chapter: {{ post.title }}
+Without further ado, here's the first chapter: {{ page.title }}

 ---